Samsung/starfish/docs/Spec.md

 | CLOSED         | The connection is not open, and the user agent is not trying to reconnect.
 Either there was a fatal error or the close() method was invoked. | 2 |

 ### Blob
 Blob object is used by an XMLHTTPRequest object to retrieve binary data.
-Supported binary data are the resources supported by the widget engine.
-When blob is used for other types of binary data, it is likely that the binary data is not recognized by the widget engine.
+Supported binary data are the resources supported by the lightweight web engine.
+When blob is used for other types of binary data, it is likely that the binary data is not recognized by the lightweight web engine.

 | Interface            | Type   | Name                      | Description |
 |----------------------|--------|---------------------------|-------------|